Core Benefits of Accounting Software

 Oracle’s Modern Software and Solutions for Financial Management Systems

-Oracle delivers modern, cloud-based financial management solutions that help organisations compete in a digital economy.
+Oracle delivers modern, cloud-based financial management solutions that help organizations compete in a digital economy.
 These comprehensive solutions include the following capabilities:

 - Revolutionary Reporting—Robust, real-time reporting for prebuilt and ad-hoc reports, along with prebuilt integrations into Oracle EPM Cloud applications.
 With more agile and accurate reporting, companies can move beyond disconnected spreadsheets and fragmented reports to respond faster and align planning across the enterprise.

-- Secure and Global Infrastructure—Embassy-grade security through an Oracle owned, designed and managed global infrastructure, utilising state-of-the-art data centres built with Oracle’s industry-leading database.
+- Secure and Global Infrastructure—Embassy-grade security through an Oracle owned, designed, and managed global infrastructure, utilizing state-of-the-art data centers built with Oracle’s industry-leading database.
 By leveraging this infrastructure, Oracle financial management solutions fully support requirements for in-country data residency.

 - Extreme Scalability—Oracle's cloud solutions deliver high-volume, high-velocity scalability.
 During testing, complex sets of financial transactions were clocked at over 360 million transactions per hour.

-- Intuitive User Experience—Backed with modern design paradigms and social tooling, Oracle delivers a modern user experience that helps maximise productivity and encourage collaboration.
+- Intuitive User Experience—Backed with modern design paradigms and social tooling, Oracle delivers a modern user experience that helps maximize productivity and encourage collaboration.